physta/beautiful-jekyll/input_file.md

 The INPUT file also allows to specifiy the outputs you want to obtain from the calculations, as cumulative thermal conductivity or the thermal conductivity tensor.

-An example INPUT file is download together with KCM.py in order to easyer the definition of parameters.
+An example INPUT file is download together with KCM.py in order to easier the definition of parameters.
 Use it as reference.

 ### INPUT parameters